 The National Institute on Drugs (NIH) estimates that over 100 million Americans suffer from chronic pain.
 Chronic pain does not just mean that the pain lasts longer than the time it takes for the body to heal; it is considered a disease that impairs function, distorts the nervous system, migrates to other areas of the body, and can impact moods and decrease a person’s overall quality of life.

 Many addicts, because of their chronic pain, become dependent on their prescribed pain medication, which then turns into an addiction.
-Pain medications that are commonly prescribed are Codeine, Hydrocodone, Hydromorphone, and Oxycodone just to name a few.
-One of the more powerful and more common pain medications that are prescribed for chronic pain is Hydromorphone or Dilaudid.
+Pain medications that are commonly prescribed are Codeine, Hydrocodone, Hydromorphone, and Oxycodone, to name a few.
+One of the more powerful and more joint pain medications prescribed for chronic pain is Hydromorphone or Dilaudid.

 What is Dilaudid?
 Why is Dilaudid Addictive?

 Dilaudid is a name-brand immediate-release narcotic pain medication; it contains the semisynthetic opioid drug hydromorphone.
 Hydromorphone, which is in Dilaudid, is five times more potent than morphine.
 It is usually prescribed to treat moderate-to-severe pain when other methods of pain medication are not working.
 Dilaudid is classified as a Schedule II controlled substance because it is such a target for abuse.

 It can come in many different forms, such as a liquid solution, pills, suppository, and injection, but most commonly, it is prescribed as a pill dosage.
 These can be abused easily by crushing up the pills and adding water for injection into the vein.
 Addicts that use opioids intravenously especially favor it.
 Hydromorphone has a fast onset of action and starts working quickly after ingestion, but abuse of this drug by injection speeds up its onset of action and sends the drug rapidly into the bloodstream.